gcallah/MiscWriting/Empire/empire.md

 ## A Non-Ideological Empire

-The Romans

-did not have to ideologically defeat every culture they brought into their empire.
-They only required that they acknowledged the empire's sovereignty.
+As Michael Oakeshott wrote in his *Lectures in the History of Political Thought*, the Romans believed that they were "blessed by the gods... their destiny to rule the world and impose a civilization and an orderliness upon its barbarisms."
+The pragmatic folks that they were, their emphasis was on imposing order, not on forcing all of the subcultures within their empire to adopt Roman ideas.
+As a result, they did not require every culture they brought into their empire to adopt some Roman "ideology.: They only required that they acknowledged the empire's sovereignty.

 The one failing of their tolerance was the Christians.
 And that was because Christianity, because of its strict monotheism, did not permit its adherents to pay homage to the ancient gods of the Roman polity.
 The many polytheistic societies Rome had conquered were allowed to keep all of their local gods and traditional rites, so long as they added into those the appropriate civil performance of homage to the Roman gods.

 Jewish monotheism escaped the fate of Christianity because it was old, clearly older than Rome, and the Romans